-Assessment Criteria The learner can 1.1 treat team members with respect at all times 1.2 agree with team members their role in delivering effective customer service 1.3 involve team members in planning and organising their customer service work 1.4 allocate work which takes full account of team members' customer service skills and the objectives of the organisation 1.5 motivate team members to work together to raise their customer service performance 2.1 check that team members understand what they have to do to improve their work with customers and why that is important 2.2 check with team members what support they feel they may need throughout this process 2.3 provide team members with support and direction when they need help 2.4 encourage team members to work together to improve customer service 3.1 provide sensitive feedback to team members about their customer service performance 3.2 encourage team members to discuss their customer service performance
+Lea Learning Outcomes Assessment Criteria The learner will The learner can 1.
+Plan and organise the work of a team 1.1 treat team members with respect at all times 1.2 agree with team members their role in delivering effective customer service 1.3 involve team members in planning and organising their customer service work 1.4 allocate work which takes full account of team members' customer service skills and the objectives of the organisation 1.5 motivate team members to work together to raise their customer service performance 2.
+Provide support for team members 2.1 check that team members understand what they have to do to improve their work with customers and why that is important 2.2 check with team members what support they feel they may need throughout this process 2.3 provide team members with support and direction when they need help 2.4 encourage team members to work together to improve customer service 3.
+Review performance of team members 3.1 provide sensitive feedback to team members about their customer service performance 3.2 encourage team members to discuss their customer service performance 3.3 discuss sensitively with team members action they need to take to continue to improve their

-Learning Outcomes arning Outcomes Assessment Criteria The learner will The learner can 3.3 discuss sensitively with team members action they need to take to continue to improve their customer service performance 4.
-Understand how to lead a team to improve customer service 4.1 describe the roles and responsibilities of their tear members and where the team members fit in the overall structure of the organisation 4.2 explain how team and individual performance can affect the achievement of organisational objective 4.3 explain the implications of failure to improve customer service for their team members and thei organisation 4.4 describe how to plan work activities 4.5 explain how to present plans to others to gain understanding and commitment 4.6 explain how to facilitate meetings to encourage frank and open discussion 4.7 explain how to involve and motivate staff to encourage teamwork 4.8 describe how to recognise and deal sensitively wit issues of underperformance

-This Unit directly relates to Unit D11 of the Customer Service NOS 2010.
+Learning Outcomes Ass Assessment Criteria The learner will The The learner can customer service performance 4.
+Understand how to lead a team to improve customer service 4.1 describe the roles and responsibilities of their team members and where the team members fit in the overall structure of the organisation 4.2 explain how team and individual performance can affect the achievement of organisational objectives 4.3 explain the implications of failure to improve customer service for their team members and their organisation 4.4 describe how to plan work activities 4.5 explain how to present plans to others to gain understanding and commitment 4.6 explain how to facilitate meetings to enco frank and open discussion explain how to facilitate meetings to encourage frank and open discussion 4.7 explain how to involve and motivate staff to encourage teamwork 4.8 describe how to recognise and deal sensitively with issues of underperformance Mapping to National Occupational Standards This Unit directly relates to Unit D11 of the Customer Service NOS 2010.

-Unit 48: Gather, analyse and interpret customer feedback
+Unit 51: Gather, analyse and interpret customer feedback